 Checklist for reflective writing

-- Described the issue or experience upon which you are reflecting?
+- Reported (described) the issue or experience upon which I am reflecting?